TV correspondents face danger they told others to avoid

 Other correspondents frequently struggled to keep their footing.
 “I’m just taking a knee for a second,” said Sanders said when the wind got too intense.
 NBC’s Jo Ling Kent seemed fearless walking around Miami Beach.
 CBS’ Elaine Quijano spied some debris blowing her way; fortunately it proved only to be some palm fronds.

-The wind blew The Weather Channel’s Mike Bettes four or five steps as he stood outside in Naples.
+The wind blew The Weather Channel’s Mike Bettes several steps as he stood outside in Naples; later there was speculation that a small tornado blew behind him.
 But for a nerdy meteorologist, there was a payoff when he spotted a glimpse of the sun as the hurricane’s eye passed over him.

 “After getting beaten and bruised and battered, there is the eye,” he said.
 “That is nice.”